-4. Improve access to public transport for those with specific needs
+4. Improved access to public transport for those with specific needs

-A 2023 analysis of access to public transport identified some areas of the region that Metlink should consider improvements to access for public transport, particularly for those who are transport disadvantaged.
+• A 2023 analysis of access to public transport identified some areas of the region that could improve access to public transport for people who are transport disadvantaged.
 How these are better served requires consideration in this plan.